tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **NA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 17th

 When the first major was unceremoniously canceled, [Quinn was one of the first players to vocalize his dissatisfaction.](https://esports.gg/news/dota-2/valve-cancels-major-quinn/) And rightfully so.
-This first tour that QC fought to get a top placement in would basically be a footnote in the grand scheme of DPC points.
+This first tour that QC fought to get a top placement in would ultimately be a footnote in the grand scheme of DPC points.
 Additionally, it also removed the possibility of making more prize money at a major.
 Which, for an unsponsored team, is *pretty important*.

 The band-aid Regional Final was applied, but TSM was now turning NA Dota into a three-horse-race.
-QC fell just short in Tour 2 with NA only getting 2 slots per major.
+QC fell just short in Tour 2 with NA only getting 2 slots per major, but bounced back for Tour 3.

 No idea what happened in Arlington, though, they got slaughtered.
 Which is weird because I just talked about how NA teams usually got a power-up after being signed.
 I hope for their sake the Soniqs buff is time delayed.

 **What would success look like?** Well, they finally got a sponsor.
 So that's progress.
 I'd say the next success would be Jack being at ease with the state and future of the Dota Pro Circuit.